mitradranirban/mypysky/Readme.md

 # mypysky

-*mypysky* is a personal attempt to learn python programming by creating a game using pygame library as well as creating an interactive playable fanart for my favorite mobile game sky children of light.
+*mypysky* is a personal attempt to learn python programming by creating a game using pygame library as well as creating an interactive playable fanart for my favorite mobile game - Sky children of light <https://thatskygame.com>

 To download git clone mypysky
 or download  the zip file and unzip it